Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (im Credit card data)

 - *Card type*
   Click the drop-down list to select the applicable card type.
+The following options are available:
+  - *American Express*
+  - *Diners Club*
+  - *MasterCard / EuroCard*
+  - *Visa*

 - *Card holder*
   Enter the card holder name.

 - *Card number*
   Enter the card number.

 - *Valid Thru*
   Enter the card expiry date.
+The valid date format is MM/YYYY.

 **Default values**

 [comment]: <> (im System Standard values)

-- *Method*
+-  *Payment method*
-Click the drop-down list to select the applicable method.
+  Click the drop-down list to select the applicable payment method.
+All available payment methods are displayed.

 - *Payment terms*
   Click the drop-down list to select the applicable payment terms.
 The following options are available:

   - **1 - 8 d 2%, 30 d net**
   - **2 - 30 d net**

-- *Only cost supplier/ordering process inactive [x]*
+- [x] *Only cost supplier/ordering process inactive*
-Select or deselect this checkbox as necessary.
+   Select this checkbox if the supplier is a provider delivering a service, for example an internet provider, but not goods.
+Otherwise, deselect the checkbox.
+If the checkbox is selected, the supplier will not be taken into account in the creation of order proposals.

    > [Info] This option is only relevant when managing supplier receipts.
-Select it if the supplier is a provider delivering a service, for example an internet provider, but no goods.
-If the checkbox is activated, the supplier will not be taken into account in the creation of order proposals.

 [comment]: <> (DE = nur Kostenlieferant/Bestellwesen inaktiv -> Übersetzung i.O.?)

 [comment]: <> (Link to Einkauf / Bestellvorschläge + Lieferantenbelege prüfen, wenn verfügbar)

-- *Goods receipt required [x]*
+- [x] *Goods receipt required*
-Select or deselect this checkbox as necessary.
-If the checkbox is activated, at least one item must be selected to release the invoice for payment.
+  Select this checkbox to make a goods receipt mandatory.
+Otherwise, deselect the checkbox.
+If the checkbox is selected, at least one item must be selected to release the invoice for payment.

-  > [Info] These two function interacts with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before posting them in the system and to automatize payment conditions.
+  > [Info] These two functions interact with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before posting them in the system and to automatize payment conditions.

 [comment]: <> (Link to Zahlungsabwicklung / Offene Posten, wenn verfügbar)

-- *Tolerance group for discounts [x]*
+- *Tolerance group for cash discounts*
-Click the drop-down list to select the appropriate option.
+  Click the drop-down list to select the appropriate groups.
 All available options are displayed in the list.
+By default, the *Standard* option is displayed.

-  > [Info] The tolerance groups can be configured in the Settings menu entry of the Order management module.
+  > [Info] The tolerance groups can be configured in the *Settings* menu entry of the *Order management* module: Order management > Settings > Tab BILLING > Payment terms/handling > Tolerance groups for cash discounts.

-[comment]: <> (Add Link, wenn verfügbar)
+[comment]: <> (Add Link, wenn verfügbar.
+Add Breadcrumbs?)

 **Limits / Locks**

 - *Credit limit*
-Enter a credit limit for the customer/supplier, if necessary.
+  Enter a credit limit for the customer/supplier.

 - *Customer block*
   Select or deselect this checkbox to activate or deactivate a customer block.

 - *Dunning block*
   Select or deselect this checkbox to activate or deactivate a dunning block.

 - *Dunning block, automatic*
   Select or deselect this checkbox to activate or deactivate an automatic dunning block.

-  > [Info] The dunning process can be configured in the Settings menu entry of the Order management module.
+  > [Info] The dunning process can be configured in the *Settings* menu entry of the *Order management* module.

+[comment]: <> (Add Link, wenn verfügbar.
+Add Breadcrumbs?)

 - *Delivery block*
   Select or deselect this checkbox to activate or deactivate a delivery block.

 - *Contact block*
   Select or deselect this checkbox to activate or deactivate a contact block.

 **Additional information**

+[comment]: <> (Im System "Other")

 - *Supplier no. for user*
-Enter a reference supplier number defined by the user, if necessary.
+  Enter the reference supplier number defined by the user.

 - *Freight limit*
-Enter a freight limit by the supplier, if necessary.

-  > [Info] This field is only relevant for suppliers and, therefore, it is only displayed when a supplier (account number range 70000-99999) has been created.
+  Enter a freight limit by the supplier.
+This field is only displayed when a supplier (account number range 70000-99999) has been selected.

-- [SAVE]
-  Click this button to save any changes made.

 - [NEW/RESET]
-Click this button to reset the *Customer/supplier* tab and create a new customer/supplier.
-The *Create customer/supplier* tab is displayed.
+  Click this button to reset the *Customer/supplier (number)* tab and create a new customer/supplier.
+The *Customer/supplier (number)* tab is closed and changes automatically to the *Create customer/supplier* tab.

 - [DELETE CUSTOMER 'number']/[DELETE SUPPLIER 'number']
   Click this button to delete the selected customer/supplier.

 - [SAVE]
-Click this button to save all changes made in the selected customer/supplier.
+  Click this button to save all changes made to the selected customer/supplier.

 ### Additional fields

 *Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select customer/supplier > Sub-tab Additional fields*

+[comment]: <> (HG/MV: Additionals fields differ from Create customer/supplier -> probably not read by HG.
+Doublecheck!)

 ![Additional fields](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/AdditionalFields02.png "[Additional fields]")

-- [EDIT ADDITIONAL FIELDS]
+- [EDIT ADDITIONAL FIELDS...]
 Click this button to edit the available additional fields or add new ones.
 The *Edit additional fields* window is displayed, see [Edit additional fields](#edit-additional-fields).

 [comment]: <> (Edit additional fields window manchmal geschnitten/nicht vollständig angezeigt)

 **Additional Fields**

-The available additional fields added are displayed in a column view.
+The list displays all available additional fields.
 Depending on the settings, the displayed columns may vary.
-All information provided in columns is read-only.
+All fields are read-only.

 ![Additional fields](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/AdditionalFields03.png "[Additional fields]")

-- [Checkbox]
+- [x]
-Select the checkbox delete a field or edit the field value.
+  Select the checkbox to delete a field or edit the field value.
 The field details are displayed in the *Edit* section.

 - *Field name*
-This column displays the field name entered.
+  Field name entered.

 - *Field set*
-This column displays the field set entered.
+  Field set entered.

 [comment]: <> (What is field set?
 Not to be found in the EDIT ADDITIONAL FIELDS window)

 - *Value*
-This column displays the value entered.
+  Value entered.

 [comment]: <> (FH: Unsure if it works properly!
 RS FH über Additional fields tab)

 - [DELETE]
   Click this button to delete the selected row.

+[comment]: <> (DELETE funktioniert nicht)

 - ![Refresh](../../Assets/Icons/Refresh03.png "[Refresh]") (Refresh)
-Click this button to refresh the list after making any changes.
+  Click this button to update the list.

 **Edit**

 - *Field ID*
   Field identification number entered.

-  > [Info] This field is inactive and cannot be edited here.
+  > [Info] This field is locked and cannot be edited here.
 To edit it, click the [EDIT ADDITIONAL FIELDS] button.
 The *Edit additional fields* window is displayed, see [Edit additional fields](#edit-additional-fields).

 - *Field name*
   Field name entered.

-  > [Info] This field is inactive and cannot be edited here.
+  > [Info] This field is locked and cannot be edited here.
 To edit it, click the [EDIT ADDITIONAL FIELDS] button.
 The *Edit additional fields* window is displayed, see [Edit additional fields](#edit-additional-fields).

 - *Value*
-Enter a new value if desired.
+  Enter the desired value manually or click the drop-down list to select one of the available values.
+The valid values vary depending on the field selected.

 - [SAVE]
   Click this button to save any changes made.

 - [CLEAR]
   Click this button to clear the fields.

 ### Content